More About Me.

 Other essays explore the humorous side of her chaotic childhood, those featured in Little Old Lady Comedy Blog and Bending Genres.
 She is at work on a memoir in essays that blends both styles and incorporates collaborations with some of her favorite artists.

-In late 2020, Alyson completed a psychological thriller screenplay, The Night We Met and the script was selected for the Second Round of the 2021 Sundance Creative Producing Lab.
+In late 2020, Alyson completed a psychological thriller screenplay, The Night We Met (now titled, To Hold The Night) and the script was selected for the Second Round of the 2021 Sundance Creative Producing Lab.

 In November 2021, inspired by the Where I'm From poem by George Ella Lyon (check out Alyson's interview with George Ella HERE) and associated prompts, Alyson shared her own Where I'm From poem on Instagram and encouraged others to share theirs with her via IG Live.
 She strongly believes that everyone of us has a unique and important story to tell and this Where I'm From series taps into that with the added bonus of skipping small talk for the real nitty-gritty.